JG-Sandbox/github-branch-protect/readme.md

 * a GitHub account
 * a GitHub Organization (you can create one for free)

-* You need Admin permissions for the Organization that you want to use this app with.
+* You need Admin permissions for the Organization that you want to use with this app.

 ## Setup

-1. Install required ruby version (we recommend using `rvm` or `rbenv` to manage your ruby versions)
+1. Install the required ruby version (see Gemfile).

-1. run `bundle install`
+1. Run `bundle install`.

-1. create a new `config.yml` file in the project root that specifies the settings found in `config_sample.yml`.
+1. Create a new `config.yml` file in the project root that specifies the settings found in `config_sample.yml`.

    *Add relevant configuration settings for your GitHub Auth token, username, org name, and secret!*